nattha-pt/nattha-pt/README.md

 ### Hi there 👋

+## I'm Natthaphong Pitisriphatthanarakul
+### You can call me Leo.
+Currently I'm studying at Prince of Songkla University.
+I am a student at the Faculty of Engineering.
+My academic program are Computer Engineering.

 <!--
 **nattha-pt/nattha-pt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.